tufke/Spring-Boot-Stack-Exchange-Service/README.md

 A truststore is available in src/main/resources/keystore.
 Add a signed certificate in the truststore for the https url you want to get a xml file from. if you don't have such a certificate use http or enable the accept all truststore in application.properties.
 If you add a certificate with keytool make sure it is signed by an authorized CA (available in cacerts keystore of your jre) in the top of the certificate chain.

-test the service after adding the certificate by starting the service like this (not tested yet): java -Djava.net.useSystemProxies=true -jar stackservice-1.0-SNAPSHOT.jar --http.client.ssl.accept-all-trust-store=false
+test the service after adding the certificate by starting the service like this (not tested yet):
+'java -Djava.net.useSystemProxies=true -jar stackservice-1.0-SNAPSHOT.jar --http.client.ssl.accept-all-trust-store=false'

 ### Used depedencies:
-*Spring Boot 2
+* Spring Boot 2
-*Lombok
+* Lombok
-*Mapstruct 1.1 (versions 1.2 amd 1.3 give conflicts with Lombok) *openapi 3
+* Mapstruct 1.1 (versions 1.2 amd 1.3 give conflicts with Lombok)
+* openapi 3
-*JUnit 4
+* JUnit 4
-*Mockito 2
+* Mockito 2
-*Mock-server
+* Mock-server